 0.0.
 When you use Rate Transition blocks configured in Unit Delay mode the input value is only registered at the output after a full sample period at the input rate.
 In this case, the input rate corresponds to one video frame.
 During this initial transition period, the block will output the initial conditions (a value of

 You can run the pixel stream model with live camera data by configuring the Image Source block accordingly.
-As before, right-click on the variant selection icon in the lower-left corner of the Image Source block, choose Override using, and select either HW.
+As before, right-click on the variant selection icon in the lower-left corner of the Image Source block, choose Label mode active choice, and select either HW.

 Although the capture can support large frames, the pixel stream algorithm runs very slowly.
 It is best to run with the smallest possible frame size.
 You can choose to resize the captured frame to 240p using the YCbCr Resize block.
 If you change the frame size, change it in the reference design block, the Frame To Pixels for YCbCr 4:2:2 block, and the Pixels To Frame for YCbCr 4:2:2 block.